 When you take the proper safety precautions, you’ll be able to get back into an exercise routine as early as one day after your LASIK surgery.
 However, your favorite exercises may have different timelines – discover when you can get back to playing sports and exercising after your LASIK surgery.

-The first day after your LASIK surgery, you can start to ease yourself into exercising from the comfort of your own home.
-Enjoy moderate exercises such as walking, stationary biking or weightlifting that don’t require you to leave the house.
+On the first day after your LASIK surgery, you can start to ease yourself into exercising from the comfort of your own home.
+Walking, stationary biking or weightlifting are moderate exercises after LASIK surgery you can enjoy that don’t require you to leave the house.

 Two days out from your LASIK surgery, you’ll be ready for moderate outdoor exercise, such as a bike ride or run around your neighborhood.
 If you ride or run in a wooded area wearing eye protection is recommended.